Bosnia and Herzegovina in the Eurovision Song Contest 2011: At Eurovision

 All countries except the "Big Five" (France, Germany, Italy, Spain and the United Kingdom), and the host country, are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
 On 17 January 2011, a special allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
 Bosnia and Herzegovina was placed into the second semi-final, to be held on 12 May 2011, and was scheduled to perform in the first half of the show.
 The running order for the semi-finals was decided through another draw on 15 March 2011 and Bosnia and Herzegovina was set to open the show and perform in position 1, before the entry from Austria.

 The two semi-finals and the final were broadcast in Bosnia and Herzegovina on BHT 1 with commentary by Dejan Kukrić.
+Additionally, a public screening of both the second semi-final and the final was organized at the Children of Sarajevo Square in Sarajevo.
 The Bosnian spokesperson, who announced the Bosnian votes during the final, was Ivana Vidmar.

 Semi-final

 Dino Merlin took part in technical rehearsals on 3 and 6 May, followed by dress rehearsals on 9 and 10 May.
 This included the jury show on 9 May where the professional juries of each country watched and voted on the competing entries.

 The Bosnian performance featured Dino Merlin in a checked jacket and brown trousers, joined on stage by five backing vocalists who each played an instrument: contrabass, keyboard, banjo, tambourine and trumpet.
-The stage lighting displayed predominantly red colours with the LED screens displaying pictures red curtain effects which transitioned to pictures of a fairground theme with hobby horses overlayed with heart shapes that were turned on their side to show a rewind symbol on modern gadgets.
+The stage lighting displayed predominantly red colours with the LED screens displaying pictures red curtain effects which transitioned to pictures of a fairground theme with hobby horses overlaid with heart shapes that were turned on their side to show a rewind symbol on modern gadgets.
 The five backing vocalists that joined Dino Merlin were: Aida Mušanović, Edvin Hadžić, Mahir Sulejmanović, Maya Sar and Nermin Puškar.
 Maya Sar would go on to represent Bosnia and Herzegovina in the Eurovision Song Contest 2012.

 At the end of the show, Bosnia and Herzegovina was announced as having finished in the top 10 and subsequently qualifying for the grand final.
 It was later revealed that Bosnia and Herzegovina placed fifth in the semi-final, receiving a total of 109 points.